Rockafellian Relaxation and Stochastic Optimization under Perturbations: Introduction

 The concept of Rockafellian relaxation can be traced back to \cite{Rockafellar.63} and the perspective of viewing a minimization problem as a member of a family of perturbed problems, with this family being specified by a function of both decision variables and perturbation parameters.
 We refer to such functions as {\em Rockafellians}, while the name ``bifunctions'' appears in the pioneering development of convex duality \cite[Chapter 29]{Rockafellar.70} and also in extensions to infinite-dimensional convex analysis \cite{Rockafellar.74} and nonconvex problems \cite{Rockafellar.85}.
 The name ``Rockafellian'' emerges in \cite[Chapter 5]{primer} and \cite{Royset.21}, with ``perturbation function'' \cite{zalinescu2002convex} and ``bivariate function'' \cite{bauschke2011convex} also being found in the literature.

 The perturbation scheme defined by a Rockafellian produces a relaxation of the actual problem involving minimization over both decision variables and perturbation parameters.
-If tuned appropriately, however, the relaxation may turn out to be equivalent to the actual problem in some sense.
+If designed and tuned appropriately, however, the relaxation may turn out to be equivalent to the actual problem in some sense.
 The tasks of tuning relaxations are traditionally referred to as dual problems, with classical linear programming and augmented Lagrangian duality emerging from specific choices of Rockafellians; see \cite[Chapters 5 and 6]{primer} and \cite[Chapter 11]{VaAn}.
 We focus on perturbations that stem from ambiguity about probability distributions in stochastic optimization.
 This brings us beyond classical perturbation schemes, with tuning becoming less critical.
-In fact, our development is related to penalty methods and especially exact penalization in constrained optimization (see for example \cite{burke1991calmness,burke1991exact}).
-This is reflected in our choice of terminology: {\em exact} and {\em asymptotically exact} Rockafellians emerge here for the first time.
+In fact, our development is related to penalty methods and especially exact penalization in constrained optimization (see, e.g., \cite{burke1991exact}).
+This is reflected in our choice of terminology: {\em exact} and {\em limit-exact} Rockafellians emerge here for the first time.